Community Education & Programmes

 Wheiao Reo Wānanga provides a fun and stimulating learning environment that integrates Māori philosophy into a beginner’s Te Reo journey.
 It also serves as an Introduction to Te Ao Māori concepts, as well as introductions to; pepeha, mihi, whakapapa, and basic conversation sentences.
 You will also learn basic entry Practice of Māori activities, Mau Rakau, Rongoa, Theology & Identity.

 Taught by Tāmati Patuwai (Ngāti Whātua), who is a Glen Innes boy through and through.
-Tāmati brings a vast knowledge of Te Reo Māori and Te Ao Māori concepts and has created an incredible learning learning environment where young and old can walk away learning something new.
+Tāmati brings a vast knowledge of Te Reo Māori and Te Ao Māori concepts and has created an incredible learning environment where young and old can walk away learning something new.

 Aua Hoki